On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Introduction

-Our new problem $\sqfor$, which is a variant on Forrelation, has the feature that the quantum algorithm solving it works as follows: (i) query $f$ in superposition once, then (ii) measure the entire state, and finally (3) query $g$ classically.
-The problem is defined as follows: \begin{problem} [simplified $\sqfor$] Given oracle access to Boolean functions $f,g: \{0, 1\}^n \to \{\pm 1\}$, distinguish the following two cases: \begin{enumerate} \item $f$ and $g$ are both chosen uniformly at random. \item $f$ is chosen uniformly at random and $g$ is the indicator of the heavy Fourier coefficients of $f$. \end{enumerate} \end{problem} where by a heavy Fourier coefficient, we mean that the squared coefficient is larger than its expected value $\frac{1}{N}$.
-The main difference between $\sqfor$ and $\mathsf{Forrelation}$ is that $g$ is correlated with \emph{squared} Fourier coefficients rather than the sign of Fourier coefficients.

-Indeed the quantum algorithm that queries $f$ in superposition, measures in the Hadamard basis, and then queries $g$ classically solves the problem.
-Notice that this algorithm is a combination of a quantum and classical algorithm.
-This means that in principle, if $f$ has a small circuit, then the quantum part of the algorithm can implemented efficiently, followed by a much longer classical ``post-mortem'' part that queries $g$.

 In particular, following~\cite[Section~7.4]{ac}, this suggests choosing the oracle $f$, the only function that is queried in superposition, from a pseudorandom family of functions.
-We have not yet explored these directions in this manuscript, but we point out that one difference between our problem and the problems from~\cite[Section~7.4]{ac} (called Fourier Fishing and Fourier Sampling) is that ours is a decision problem whereas theirs are sampling problems.
+While this manuscript does not delve into these aspects, it is worth noting a distinction: our problem is a decision problem, contrasting with the problems presented in~\cite[Section~7.4]{ac} -- known as Fourier Fishing and Fourier Sampling -- which are sampling problems.

 \paragraph{Lower Bound for $\bllqsv$ via $\sqfor$} We summarize the second $\mathsf{PH}$ lower bound for $\bllqsv$ in two steps.
-First we prove a $\mathsf{PH}$ lower bound for $\sqfor$, and then we show a reduction from $\sqfor$ to $\bllqsv$.
+First, we prove a $\mathsf{PH}$ lower bound for $\sqfor$, and then we show a reduction from $\sqfor$ to $\bllqsv$.

 The first step of the proof proceeds by carefully incorporating the \emph{squared} Fourier coefficients in the analysis of Raz and Tal~\cite{DBLP:conf/stoc/RazT19}.
 Recall that the analysis of \cite{DBLP:conf/stoc/RazT19} proceeds by looking at a multivariate Gaussian as a stopped Brownian motion.
 This allows them to write the expected value of a multilinear function over the multivariate Gaussian as a telescopic sum, and bound each term in the sum independently.
 Finally, they show that it is possible to convert this continuous distribution to a discrete distribution $\mathcal{D}$ while preserving the expected value by truncating each coordinate to the interval $[-1,1]$ followed by randomized rounding.